 Under Florida Statute 810.02, a person commits a burglary offense when they:

 - Enter a dwelling, structure, or conveyance, and they plan on carrying out some other crime while there; or

 - Stay in a dwelling, structure, or conveyance after they have been asked to leave and they attempt to commit an offense or forcible felony, such as murder, sexual battery, or aggravated assault

-Burglary Penalties in Orlando
+Burglary Penalties in Florida

 A burglary charge is not one that should be taken lightly.
 Being convicted of this crime has the potential to ruin your life for years.
 Your reputation could be hurt, relationships with friends and family could become strained, and career opportunities could dwindle.
 This is why it is essential to get a lawyer on your case right away to protect your rights and best interests.

 The level of charges and potential conviction penalties for burglary depend on the facts of the case and include: